-Ryan Little, principal horn, was born in Burke, Virginia, to a musical family.
-He currently serves as assistant principal/utility horn of the Britt Music & Arts Festival in Jacksonville, Oregon.
+Ryan Little was born in Burke, Virginia, to a musical family.
+He began studying piano at age 3 before switching to viola, then to the trumpet and finally to the horn at age 10.
 Ryan received his Master of Music degree from the Shepherd School of Music at Rice University in 2017, where he studied with William VerMeulen of the Houston Symphony.
 In 2015, he received his Bachelor of Music degree from the Bienen School of Music at Northwestern University, where he studied with Gail Williams and Jonathan Boen.

-Ryan has performed with the Chicago Arts Orchestra; Civic Orchestra of Chicago; Houston Ballet; Houston Grand Opera; Illinois Symphony Orchestra; and the New World Symphony.
-He won second prize and the Gretchen Snedeker Prize at the 2013 International Horn Competition of America.
+Ryan has performed with the Chicago Arts Orchestra, Cincinnati Symphony Orchestra, Civic Orchestra of Chicago, The Florida Orchestra, Frankfurt Radio Symphony Orchestra, Houston Ballet, Houston Grand Opera, Houston Symphony, Illinois Symphony Orchestra and the New World Symphony.
+He won Second Prize and the Gretchen Snedeker Prize at the 2013 International Horn Competition of America.
 In 2014, he was selected as a finalist for the International Horn Society’s Premier Soloist Competition in London, England, and at the Aeolus International Competition for Wind Instruments in Düsseldorf, Germany.
-As a concert soloist, he has performed with Northwestern University’s Baroque Music Ensemble and Symphonic Wind Ensemble, l’Orchestre de la Francophonie (Montréal) and the Skokie Valley Symphony Orchestra.
+As a concert soloist, he has performed with the Naples Philharmonic, Northwestern University’s Baroque Music Ensemble and Symphonic Wind Ensemble, l’Orchestre de la Francophonie (Montréal) and the Skokie Valley Symphony Orchestra.

-During the summers, he has participated as a fellow in the Castleton Festival; Lucerne Festival Academy; National Orchestral Institute and Festival; l’Orchestre de la Francophonie; Spoleto Festival USA; and Tanglewood Music Center.
+During the summers, he has performed at the Britt Music & Arts Festival and the Sun Valley Music Festival.
+He also participated as a fellow in the Castleton Festival, Lucerne Festival Academy, National Orchestral Institute and Festival, l’Orchestre de la Francophonie, Spoleto Festival USA, Tanglewood Music Center and YOA Orchestra of the Americas.
 Ryan performs on an instrument made in 2012 by Karl Hill of Rockford, Michigan.